Recommended Quality Settings

 Codec: H.264 video codec (this is the most common codec and supported by almost every device)

 Frames Per Second: 20 fps - 60 fps (23.98 fps is a good option)

 8Mbps or less (bit rates higher than 8Mbps can cause playback issues for viewers)

 10-second max keyframe interval

 8-bit 4:2:0 or less (The higher the bit rate, the less compression, which results in overall higher quality.
 However, be aware that the higher the bit rate, the larger the file size.)

 Closed GOP (group of pictures)

-It is important to note that large, uncompressed files or files in the wrong format, like FLV or M4V, will take longer to encode because we essentially need to encode these files in another format to serve on older devices.
-For the most part, they should be okay; we might recommend using the above guidelines when uploading videos to avoid any issues.
+It is important to note that large, uncompressed files or files in a different format, like FLV or M4V, will take longer to encode because we essentially need to encode these files in another format to work on older devices.
+For the most part, they should be okay, but we strongly recommend using the above guidelines when uploading videos to avoid any issues.
 Read our guide to understand more about different video formats and why we recommend MP4.

 NOTE: If you have TV Apps, all videos must be filmed on Fullscreen to ensure it fits the TV screen.
 This is required by Apple, Google, Amazon, and Roku.